 Most of our lives are navigated on a sea of everyday, moderate or somewhat more intense experiences of either satisfaction and pleasure, or of discomfort and pain – or perhaps an interval of limbo between the two.
 We try to ply these waters as best we can.
 If that were the whole story, naturalism would face no serious challenge.
 However, probably in infancy – and certainly soon thereafter – everyone comes face to face with experiences that are neither everyday nor moderate, and the intensity of which throws open a persistent world of questions.

-When we witness the real and troubling existence of an unrepentant murderer, and then the equally obvious existence of an almost thaumaturgic saint (perhaps a Charles Manson, and then a Mother Theresa), we notice an unexpected but unmistakable similarity: both breathe the air of another world.
-However, the two worlds from which their singularity draws sustenance have in common only their transcendence – the one, a bottomless pit of suffocating negativity; the other, a towering summit of radiant being.
+When we witness the real and troubling existence of an unrepentant murderer, and then the equally obvious existence of an almost thaumaturgic saint (perhaps a Charles Manson in the first case, and then a Mother Theresa in the second), we notice an unexpected but unmistakable similarity: both breathe the air of another world.
+But the two worlds from which their singularity draws sustenance have in common only their transcendence – the one, a bottomless pit of suffocating negativity; the other, a towering summit of radiant being.

 Dante wrote his Divine Comedy about those domains, but anyone with a human heart can take note of their brief epiphanies in even the most modest of lives.
 This, then, is the ultimate discomfiture of naturalism and materialism: that our natural world continues to have its transparent moments.
 From time to time, we are allowed temporary peeks into perpetuity.
 No life can be meaningful that fails to ask the question: Why “on Earth” do these moments exist?